rspec/rspec-metagem/README.md

 Behaviour Driven Development for Ruby

-**The rspec metagem repository has been renamed to rspec-metagem, please update any rspec/rspec Github references to rspec/rspec-metagem, this is in prepartion for a new mono-repo approach to RSpec dev to unify issue tracking and PR management**
+**The rspec metagem repository has been renamed to rspec-metagem, please update any rspec/rspec Github references to rspec/rspec-metagem, this is in preparation for a new mono-repo approach to RSpec dev to unify issue tracking and PR management**

 ## Description